playgen/SUGAR-SocialGamification/doc/features/gameData.md

 * Client
     * <xref:PlayGen.SUGAR.Client.GameDataClient>
 * Contracts
-    * <xref:PlayGen.SUGAR.Contracts.Shared.SaveDataRequest>
+    * <xref:PlayGen.SUGAR.Contracts.Shared.EvaluationDataRequest>
-    * <xref:PlayGen.SUGAR.Contracts.Shared.SaveDataResponse>
+    * <xref:PlayGen.SUGAR.Contracts.Shared.EvaluationDataResponse>
     * <xref:PlayGen.SUGAR.Common.Shared.CriteriaQueryType>

 ## Examples
 * Submitting custom GameData

- 	Custom GameData is submitted using the <xref:PlayGen.SUGAR.Client.GameDataClient>'s Add function with a <xref:PlayGen.SUGAR.Contracts.Shared.SaveDataRequest> as the parameter.
+ 	Custom GameData is submitted using the <xref:PlayGen.SUGAR.Client.GameDataClient>'s Add function with a <xref:PlayGen.SUGAR.Contracts.Shared.EvaluationDataRequest> as the parameter.
 This explains how to track the number of dragon eggs hatched by the user, specifying "EggHatched" as the key.

 ```cs
 		public SUGARClient sugarClient = new SUGARClient(BaseUri);